oracle-livelabs/database-maa/zdm-physical-offline/prepare-target-db/prepare-target-db.md

 9. Ensure system time of target database, source database and ZDM host are in sync (optional step).

-   Execute **date** command across source database , target database and ZDM host simultaneously and see whether they show the same time.
+   Execute **date** command across source , target and ZDM service host simultaneously and see whether they show the same time.

    Please find below sample output of **date** command from source , target and zdm service host.